boosterl/worldbeyondlinux/content/posts/bluetooth-on-the-mango-pi.md

         TX bytes:34947 acl:0 sco:0 commands:167 errors:0
 ```

-Now that the radio is up and running, we can prepare the userspace for bluetooth.
+Now that the radio is up and running, we can prepare the userspace for Bluetooth.
 First of all we will need to install `bluez` and `bluez-utils`, and enable the
-bluetooth service:
+Bluetooth service:
 ```
 sudo apt install bluez bluez-tools sudo apt install bluez bluez-tools
 ```

-There you have it, you can start using bluetooth with `bluetoothctl`.
+There you have it, you can start using Bluetooth with `bluetoothctl`.
 If you
-also want to configure a bluetooth access point, read on!
+also want to configure a Bluetooth access point, read on!

 A few new config files will need to be created for this to work, so keep your
 editor of choice by hand.